Today’s Question: What is the best way to describe a place in a really special way, without sounding too visual?

 Smells trigger memory more so than any other sense.

 Hot dogs boiling in water.
 Fresh towels.
-Mowed grass.
-Leather.
+Blooming flowers.
 A barn full of manure.
 Each of these evoke a distinctive and recognizable smell that adds something special to your setting and will make the reader feel part of the scene.

 Sometimes the creak of a barn door, the flap of clean sheets hanging on a line in the backyard, or the tick of dead leaves as the wind pushes them across a sidewalk can paint a much more satisfying image than visuals alone.
 We are built to take notice of the sounds around us based on the fight or flight response.
 The reader will be naturally drawn to sounds highlighted in your description.